peterhinch/micropython-async/v3/docs/TUTORIAL.md

 which can be cut and pasted at the REPL.

 See [this overview](../README.md) for a summary of resources for `asyncio` including device drivers, debugging aids, and documentation.
+Also a lightly modified version of `asyncio` offering fast I/O performance and a route to low power operation.

 # Contents